Prof. Dr. Dirk Haller

 Academic Career and Research Areas

 After graduating from the University of Hohenheim with a joint honors degree, Professor Haller completed a doctoral thesis in the field of food microbiology and nutrition science.
 He then worked in Switzerland and the USA as a visiting researcher, before being admitted to the Emmy Noether Programme of the German Research Foundation (DFG) and joining TUM as a Junior Research Group Leader.
-After receiving offers from Canada (University of Alberta) and Switzerland (ETH Zürich), he now holds the Chair of Nutrition and Immunology and directs the Ziel Institute for Food and Health at the TUM Weihenstephan Campus.
-Professor Haller also directs and coordinates a range of international and national research programs (including the DFG Priority Program SPP1656 “Intestinal Microbiota” and the DFG Research Training Group GRK1482).
-He was presented the main prize of the German Society for Hygiene and Microbiology (DGHM) for his research work on microbiota.
+After receiving offers from Canada (University of Alberta) and Switzerland (ETH Zürich), he now holds the Chair of Nutrition and Immunology and directs the ZIEL Institute for Food and Health at the TUM Weihenstephan Campus.
+Prof. Haller directs and coordinates a number of international and national research programs (DFG priority; SPP1656).
+The establishment of a new DFG Collaborative Research Center (Microbiome Signatures; SFB1371) under his leadership is a unique position for Nutritional Science at TUM and strengthens the research focus on microbiomes.
+For his research he was awarded the main prize of the German Society for Hygiene and Microbiology (DGHM).

 - ERC Review Panel Head for the Consolidator Program (2015 und 2017)